crash1115/pf2e-downtime-scaling/README.md

     item: item,  // The item to craft
     qty: 4,  // The quantity you want to craft
     mult: 99,  // The speed multiplier for the crafting
+    skill: "crafting", // The slug of the skill to use for the crafting check
-    free: false,  // When true, no crafting check is made, and materials cost nothing,
+    free: false,  // When true, no crafting check is made, and materials cost nothing
     dos: null // When set, skips the check and provides a result of the given Degree of Success.
 Can be 0, 1, 2, or 3 for Critical Failure, Failure, Success, or Critical Success respectively
 }